Trump impeachment inquiry hears more evidence of outside efforts to influence Ukraine policy

 Tim Morrison, the top Russia specialist on Trump’s National Security Council, is due to testify on Thursday.
 Morrison resigned from his position on Wednesday, a senior administration official said.

 The impeachment inquiry focuses on a July 25 telephone call in which Trump asked Ukrainian President Volodymr Zelenskiy to investigate Biden, a former vice president, and his son Hunter, who had served as a director for Ukrainian energy company Burisma.
-Trump has denied wrongdoing.
+Trump has denied wrongdoing and has called the inquiry a sham.

 Croft, who testified for roughly five hours on Wednesday, was a member of the National Security Council staff at the White House from July 2017 to July 2018.